Enlarged version: challenges to comprehension

 Humanity may one day be severely challenged when faced with efforts by extraterrestrials concerned to establish order according to their principles (see Communicating with Aliens: the Psychological Dimension of Dialogue, 2000), especially in the light of the precedents set by UN Security Council Resolution 1441 (see Interplanetary Security Council: Nibiru-sponsored resolution 1441 on Earth, 2002).

 Is there a case for developing a new methodology to reframe the evaluation of sects and cults given the increased role that faith-based communities would have in governance?
 How are distinctions to be made between what is acceptable to those involved but unacceptable to those who perceive the relationship as exploitative?
-How helpful is the Pontifical Council for Interreligious Dialogue's recent review of the New Age phenomenon (Jesus Christ: the Bearer of the Water of Life: a Christian reflection on the “New Age”, 2003)?
+How helpful is the Pontifical Council for Interreligious Dialogue's recent review of the New Age phenomenon (Jesus Christ: the Bearer of the Water of Life: a Christian reflection on the "New Age"., 2003)?

 Who is it that needs to be indoctrinated and who is it that needs to be deprogrammed?
 Many communities, pejoratively labelled as "sects", provide interesting examples of faith-based governance.
 The Findhorn Foundation's use of attunement has been widely documented, for example.
 But the governance of independent religious orders over the centuries also offers many insights.
 These were an inspiration to the Institute of Cultural Affairs as an international development community based on an Ecumenical Order (see Collective strategy-making: designing a strategic array).